 Squash and Carrot Casserole is a wonderful, comforting side dish your family will love.

-Lots of delicious zucchini and carrots in a creamy sauce and covered in stuffing mix.
-Yummy!
+There are lots of delicious zucchini and carrots in a creamy sauce and covered in stuffing mix in this recipe.

 Here’s what I did.

-Spray your baking pan with cooking spray.
-I was making a casserole to feed 20 people so I doubled the original recipe.
+Spray an 8×12″ glass baking dish with cooking spray.
 Sprinkle a few handfuls of the stuffing mix on the bottom of the baking dish – just enough to cover.

+Parboil squash and carrots.
+Drain.
 In a large mixing bowl melt butter.
-Add sour cream.
-Greek yogurt would probably also work wonderfully.
-Add cream of chicken soup.
+Add sour cream, cream of chicken soup, diced onion, melted butter and parboiled veggies.

-Sprinkle another layer of the stuffing mix over top of the veggies.
+Sprinkle another couple of handfuls of stuffing mix over top of the veggies.

 Here’s a serving of Squash and Carrot Casserole.
 It’s mouthwatering.
 If you like squash you will love this casserole.